Music of Argentina: 1970s

 Jazz fusion gained traction during the later part of the decade.
 Influenced by the work of Astor Piazzolla, among others, Rodolfo Mederos released Fuera de broma in 1976.
 The album fused jazz, tango, folk, and rock.
 On the back cover of the album, Rodolfo wrote that:A friend once told me, referring to all those musicians who fear 'contaminating' themselves with other music: 'Every border that prevents entry, also prevents departure.'
 I always remembered that.
 My modus operandi was for a time tango.
 One day I felt as though I were touching a limit.
 I realized that I had reached a threshold, and from then on I would either stay inside or try to get out by expanding it, growing.
 I recalled that issue of the borders.
 I reviewed then, carefully, my relationship with all music and I understood that, without a doubt, I enjoyed, in some way, certain aspects of jazz, of rock, of soul, of 'pop' music, and obviously tango in its new forms (Astor Piazzolla), and some traditional forms (O. Pugliese, H. Salgán).
 I got to work with joy and without preconceptions.
 Later, I thought in the group that should play this music and, in this natural way, arose the idea of the bandoneon block and rhythm section.
 Then I added the color of the saxophone and flute, and it was set.
 We rehearsed, performed live and recorded this LP.
 I made sure we all liked it and that we had fun and I somehow understood that we had taken a step beyond the famous limit.
 'Generación Cero' does not exist today as an established group, but it leaves this document for the consideration of those who also feel the need to expand those limits, their own limits."Mederos has enjoyed critical success during his career and has toured internationally; worked with the likes of Astor Piazzolla, Mercedes Sosa, and Joan Manuel Serrat; and composed music for several films and stage plays.
 His group, Generación Cero, continues to perform, though with different musicians and instrumentation.

 Other notable musicians who came to prominence during the decade are Pocho Lapouble and Dino Saluzzi.

-1980s–Present
+1980spresent

 Alto saxophonist Andrés Boiarsky gained prominence for his contributions to the score of the 1986 film Hombre mirando al sudeste.
 Melopea Discos—a record label founded by Argentine musician Litto Nebbia—was founded in the 1980s and has distributed a number of jazz albums from both Argentine and international artists.

 Today, there are jazz clubs across the nation's capital.
 Buenos Aires is also home to the annual Jazzología jazz festival, established by Carlos Inzillo in 1984 and one of the country's longest-running music festivals; The Festival Internacional de Jazz Django Argentina ("International Django Jazz Festival Argentina"), established in 2003 as part of the Jazzología jazz festival; and the Festival Internacional Buenos Aires Jazz ("Buenos Aires International Jazz Festival").